All Episodes

 He's still a bum.

-Bernie Sanders is gonna have the life of Riley, which he's never had.
+Bernie Sanders is going to have a life of Riley, which he's never had.

 I can't see him going third party.